 - Checklist to Quantify Resistance to Your Aviation SMS

 In addition to having mandatory safety issues to report, you should indicate examples of voluntary issues to report.
 Voluntary issues are issues that are not necessarily critical for measuring safety performance, but can provide very useful data for:

 - Identifying risk controls that are performing well; and

 - Globally helping you understand your SMS performance better.

 In simple terms, having a strong reporting culture for reporting voluntary issues gives your SMS performance context.
 Strong reporting cultures employee effective hazard identification training to educate employees as to what is a hazard so they can more become more engaged in identifying operational hazards and associated risk.

 5.3.70 Have Means of Confidential Reporting

-You reporting system must have a means of reporting confidentially.
+Your reporting system must have a means of reporting confidentially.
 In addition to being a best practice for developing a high-quality safety culture, this is a good way to encourage employees to submit important, sensitive data that might otherwise go unreported.